PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_intro.md

 When we look at the bacterium's movement, it alternates between periods of "running" in a straight line and then "tumbling" in place (see figure below).
 When we examine the cell's movement over time, what we see is a *random walk* through its environment.
 Note that this **run and tumble** view of *E. coli* movement is not dissimilar from the exploration approach taken by our Lost Immortals in the introduction.
 Recall also from the [prologue](prologue) that an object moving via a random walk will typically travel surprisingly far from its starting point.

 ![image-center](../assets/images/chemotaxis_intro_runtumble.png){: .align-center}
-<figcaption>Run and tumble.
-Left: relationship between flagellar rotation and run vs. tumble.
-Right: a run-and-tumble trajectory towards right.
+<figcaption>The run and tumble mechanism of bacterial movement produces a random walk.
 Image from Parkinson Lab, University of Utah.</figcaption>

-* Need to trim this figure to avoid the part on the left.
-Adjust caption.
+* Shuanger: Please crop this figure to avoid the part on the right, which isn't important.
+I have adjusted the caption.
+Provide hyperlink in Parkinson lab.

 ## Tumbling frequency is constant across species